thearyadev/Athena/README.md

 ## Providing a token

 1. Navigate to `main.py` and open it with a text editor.
-2. Replace the code in that file with this, and replace "YOUR TOKEN HERE" with your discord bot token.
+2. Replace "YOUR TOKEN HERE" with your discord bot token.
 ```python
 from utils.tools import Athena
 from utils.tools.Configuration import configuration